jjssantos/primer-id-progs/README.md

-# primer-id-progs
+# Description
-Programs needed to run the PrimerID pipeline
+Pipeline to process data produced using the PrimerID method for amplicon sequencing to generate viral population frequency tables for nucleotides and amino acids.

 # Tutorial